Case Management is a key service offered to all clients in our Transformational Housing Program.

-This program provides peer support and integrated case management to homeless individuals and families who have devoted their lives to serving in the U.S. military.
-COI partners with the Veterans Administration and other providers in the community.
+This program provides peer support, and integrated case management to homeless individuals and families who have devoted their lives to serving in the U.S. Military.
+The program partners with the Veterans Administration and other providers in the community.

 Good 2 Go aims to help each veteran gain employment, coping skills, income, and permanent housing.
 This program has a diverse group of veterans from all walks of life, and one thing in common: they all signed the dotted line.

 Transitions Youth Case Management